-“It’s only kerosene,” he said.
+“It’s only kerosene,” he says.

-The man’s cigarette dangled from between his fingertips and she watched as he punctuated the air with the glowing tip as he talked.
+The man’s cigarette dangles from between his fingertips.
+She watches as he punctuates the air with the glowing tip as he talks.

-They hit another bump and more gas splashed out, then another until a shallow pond of gas sloshed back and forth between the rear door and the back seat, seeping into the packs, running over the top of their shoes.
+The road is so pocked with holes that a shallow pond of gas soon sloshes back and forth between the rear door and the back seat.
+Gas soaks into the packs, runs over the top of their shoes.

 It was she that insisted they stay in the heart of the old town, all that charm and history.
 Ancient labyrinths in which to lose your way.
 Whether you desired to or not.
 Passages you thought would end one place went somewhere else altogether.
-Though she didn’t realize this at first – the impossibility of not losing one’s way.
+She didn’t realize this at first – the impossibility of not losing one’s way.
 That hard as they tried they would get off course.

 (What I’m working on or attempting to.
-It’s part of a longer fiction about travels in Africa, climbing Kilimanjaro, relationships, family, and other stuff.)
+It’s part of a longer fiction about travels in Africa, climbing Kilimanjaro, relationships, family, the usual…)